mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 ---

-### Step 8 - Selected the Splunk Service Account
+### Step 8: Select the Splunk Service Identity

-Splunk Enterprise was configured to run using a local virtual account.
+The installer was configured to use its local virtual account option.

 Selected option: